 Section 3 sketches an alternative framework of understanding measurement and validity.
-Drawing upon recent development in "argument-based approach to validity" (Kane, 2013a), I develop a novel framework for understanding measurement which puts validity judgement at the foundation for measurement theories and existence claims.
-I will call this the validity-first approach.
+Drawing upon recent development in "argument-based approach to validity", I argue that measurement theories and existence claims ought to be based on validity judgments, rather than the other way around.
 Section 4 concludes.